 There are a number of other health issues that can lead to weight loss.
 If your cat has an underlying health issue, you may or may not notice other signs of illness.
 In addition, many diseases have similar symptoms, so diagnosis requires a veterinarian.

-Treatment for Weight Loss in Cats
+Treatment for Weight Loss

 The treatment for weight loss in cats depends on the cause.
 If you notice your cat is losing weight, your first step should be to schedule a vet appointment.
 Your vet will do a physical exam first.
-Next, lab tests and/or x-rays may be needed to determine the problem.
+Next, lab tests and/or x-rays or imaging may be needed to determine the problem.
 Based on the findings, your vet may recommend medication, diet change, surgery, or other treatment.

 If your vet gives your cat a clean bill of health, then the weight loss may be caused by inadequate food intake or some unknown or undetectable condition.
 Ask your vet for advice about feeding and environmental enrichment.
 If you can determine a source of stress for your cat, start by working to reduce that stress.
 Your vet can also recommend a diet that is right in nutrients and calories, potentially helping your cat gain weight.